CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ### Invalid Movements

 The API also checks for invalid movements by calling the [`miovision_api.find_invalid_movements`](https://github.com/CityofToronto/bdit_data-sources/blob/automate_miovision_aggregation/volumes/miovision/sql/function-find_invalid_movements.sql) PostgreSQL function.
 This function will evaluate whether the number of invalid movements is above or below 1000 in a single day, and warn the user if it is.
 The function does not stop the API script with an exception so manual QC would be required if the count is above 1000.
+This is also emailed to the user if the number of invalid movements is over 1000.

 ### How the API works